Trout fishing for kids in Taupo, New Zealand

 Both Riverside Apartments are located right on the banks of the Waikato River, flowing clean and clear just a few hundred metres from it's source, the great Lake Taupo.
 Several spots along our riverbank are perfect for casting into the slow-flowing depths of the river for rainbow trout that are hungry for flies or lures.
 Spin fishing is a particularly easy way to introduce your kids to the art of fishing - or if you are a seasoned pro you might want to flick a fly to entice the wily trout.

-A special memory - the first time casting for trout from a riverbank
+Lifelong memories created at Riverside Apartment - the first time casting for trout from a riverbank

 We can recommend hiring gear from Taupo Rod and Tackle in Tongariro Street if you don't have your own.
 Heavy weight lures or spinners (with some black and red colouring on dark days, bright green works well on sunny days) are best for casting well across the river where the river is at its deepest.
 The best times to catch trout is at first or last last light - but being literally minutes from bed-to-river or river-to-beer it's so easy.
 If you're spinning, cast out deep, let the lure sink for a few seconds and then retrieve.
 If you don't have a net then landing your fish on the bank is quite possible too.